 Intercession Intercession, is as its name suggests interceding for and on behalf of others, to God.
 In other words it is bringing the needs of others before God.
 God places a high priority on praying for others and so do we.
 We are called to Love God, Love People and part of the expression of that love is that we are willing, individually, and corporately to pray for them, to intercede for them.
 It is something we are all called to do.
 We want to encourage and help facilitate prayer for others, through our small groups, praying not just for its members, but also those in the wider connected community of friends, neighbours and colleagues of the members of each group.

 The Bible is clear that we are called to pray together.
 There is something uniquely powerful when people gather together to pray.

-Our Small Groups meet weekly and are places where people pray together and individual prayer and intercession is encouraged.
+Small Groups Our Small Groups meet weekly and are places where people pray together and for one another, and where individual prayer and intercession is encouraged.